-Before-and-after pictures of cosmetic work are a staple feature of advertisements and other marketing material.
+Before-and-after images of cosmetic work are a staple feature of advertisements and other marketing material.

 However, there are important ethical considerations to bear in mind.
-You may appreciate you should never reproduce identifiable images of patients without your patient's consent, but what about images which are not identifiable?
+You may be aware that you should never reproduce identifiable images of patients without your patient's consent, but what about images that aren't identifiable?

 In its guidance on making and using visual recordings of patients, the GMC states:

-- You must get the patient's consent, ideally in writing, to make a recording specifically for use in widely accessible public media, such as the internet or in a magazine, whether or not you consider he or she will be identifiable from the recording.
+- You must get the patient's consent, ideally in writing, to make a recording specifically for use in widely accessible public media, such as the internet or in a magazine, even if you think the patient is not identifiable in the recording.
 This will involve explaining, in a way the patient can understand, the purpose of the recording and how it will be used, how long the recording will be kept and how it will be stored.

 - You should reassure patients that they may withhold consent during or immediately after the recording without affecting the quality of care they receive.